-Constructive Solid Geometry (CSG) and CAD Design Using Programming
+Constructive Solid Geometry (CSG) Concepts Taught:

 - Use axial, planar and rotational symmetry to simplify designs

 - Use the properties of finite shapes to control accuracy and efficiency

 - Identify repeating patterns and exploit them to simplify designs

 - Exploit repeating patterns, and automate designs using the Python for-loop